 Rooftop A/C Units

-A Rooftop A/C unit is the most popular of the three options.
+An RV Rooftop A/C Unit is the most popular of the three options.
 Rooftop air conditioners resemble a box which is mounted on top of the pop-up trailer.
 Most rooftop air conditioners are strong enough to efficiently cool your pop-up.
 A single rooftop air conditioner can cool an area of 10 feet by 20 feet rather easily.